Cavaliers vs. Raptors Prediction & Picks - November 26

 - Computer Predicted Total: 224.5

-- Cleveland's games have gone over the total 62.5% of the time this season (10 out of 16), which is more often than Toronto's games have (nine out of 16).

-- The Cavaliers have a .444 winning percentage as a moneyline favorite (4-5) this season, higher than the .300 winning percentage for the Raptors as a moneyline underdog (3-7).
+- The Raptors have an .833 winning percentage as a moneyline favorite (5-1) this season, higher than the .571 winning percentage for the Cavaliers as a moneyline underdog (4-3).

 Put your picks to the test and bet on the Cavaliers with BetMGM Sportsbook.